220110-Java-React-Enterprise/Curriculum-Notes/notes/java/java-exceptions.md

 * A `finally` block will always execute, unless of course `System.exit()` is called

 ### Try-With-Resources
+Try with resources is a newer syntax for try blocks.
+This is for convienence, we can instantiate objects of any class that implements the `AutoClosable` interface.
+This interface makes a promise, that the necessary methods will be implemented in order for the JVM to close and garbage collect these resources once the try-catch block ends.

 ```java
 try(Connection connection = ConnectionUtil.getConnection()) {
 	logger.info("Connection successful");